Singh-Manjeet/iOSAssignment/README.md

 2. Each module serves their own role and can be tested accordingly.
 3. Added appropriate cocoa pods.

+## Universal App:
+The app works on all iphone and ipad in Landscape & Portrait.

 ## Reusable:
 Added appropriate extension for UITableViewCells reusability.
 The cleanest solution i have come up to dequeue the cells.